Blog

 If you drive for Uber or Lyft and are injured in a crash caused by another driver, you can pursue a claim against the at-fault driver.
 Your available coverage depends on which phase you were in at the time of the accident.
 During Phase 3, you are covered by the rideshare company’s $1 million policy, including UM/UIM and comprehensive/collision coverage.

-Third-Party Drivers and Pedestrians
+Claims for Other Drivers and Pedestrians

 If you were driving another vehicle, cycling, or walking when a rideshare driver hit you, you can file a claim against the rideshare driver and potentially against the rideshare company’s insurance.
 The coverage available depends on the driver’s app status at the time of the crash.